Amed Rosario Player Props: Guardians vs. Orioles

 Amed Rosario At The Plate

-- Rosario has eight doubles, four triples, a home run and 11 walks while batting .238.
+- Rosario is batting .233 with eight doubles, four triples, a home run and 11 walks.

+- Rosario has picked up a hit in 28 of 47 games this year, with multiple hits 10 times.

-- He has hit a long ball in one of 46 games, and in 0.5% of his plate appearances.
+- He has homered in one of 47 games, and in 0.5% of his plate appearances.

-- In 10 games this season (21.7%), Rosario has picked up an RBI, including two games with multiple runs batted in.
+- In 10 games this year (21.3%), Rosario has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in 37.0% of his games this year, with two or more runs scored in 6.5%.
+- He has scored in 36.2% of his games this year, with more than one run scored in 6.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.